ngs-docs/2021-august-remote-computing/docs/07-automation-scripting.md

    - Reproduce & share: easier to reproduce or share analyses because it's all written down
    - Version control: stay tuned for [workshop 8](keeping-track-of-your-files-with-version-control.html)!

+Note that scripts are especially helpful for processing many files with the same commands - but sometimes it's not always worth the time/effort for an uncommon task.
+See [xkcd comic](https://xkcd.com/1205/) - is it worth the time? :)

 ## Getting started

 As per the instructions in [workshop